 |3 Half Days||$5,720||$175|

 5 Day enrollment required for any child expecting to enroll in Grade One the following year

-||12-month term: June – May|
+|20% tuition discount||12-month term: June – May|

-|Siblings must be enrolled in 5-day programs||10-month term: August – May|
+|Note: Siblings must be enrolled in 5-day programs||10-month term: August – May|

 Tuition and Fee Policies

-- Monthly Tuition Payments:All families paying tuition monthly do so through the SMART tuition service.
-There is a one-time fee to SMART of $45 for this service, depending on payment type.
-Tuition payments through SMART are made in ten installments for the months August through May.
-If you are enrolling in the SMART monthly tuition program after July 20th, you may be asked to pay Waldorf School of St. Louis directly for the first month(s) of tuition.
+Monthly Tuition Payments: FACTS charges an annual fee of $43 for this service.
+Additional fees may apply depending on payment type.
+Tuition payments through FACTS are made in twelve installments for the months of June through May or ten installments for the months August through May.
+There are three payment dates available each month: 10th, 20th, and last day of the month.
+If you are enrolling in the FACTS monthly tuition program after July 20th, you may be asked to pay The Waldorf School of St. Louis directly for the first month(s) of tuition.

-- Tuition payments more than 30 calendar days late will require a meeting, in person, with the Finance Committee to discuss resolution of the problem.
+Tuition payments more than 30 calendar days late will require a meeting, in person, with the Finance Committee to discuss resolution of the problem.
 Accounts more than 60 days delinquent without resolution will be handled by a collection agency.